Keke Wyatt: 2009–2011: Theatre debut, Who Knew? and Unbelievable

-In 2009, Wyatt played a leading role in a United States-based nationally touring production entitled Love Over Board.
+In 2009, Wyatt played a leading role in a United States-based nationally touring production entitled Love Overboard.
 The production also included many seasoned cast members such as actress Karen Malina White, singer Avant, actor Khalil Kain, and others.

 Wyatt released the single "Who Knew?" in 2010, which served as the title track for her album Who Knew?, released on February 23, 2010 through Shanachie Records.
 On the US Billboard Top R&B/Hip-Hop Albums, the album peaked at No. 35.
 In May 2011, Wyatt released a remake of the popular 1980s single "Saturday Love", featuring Ruben Studdard.
 Shortly afterwards, she also released a music video for the track through Shanachie Records.
 "Saturday Love" was included in her second album on Shanachie, Unbelievable!, which was released on June 14, 2011.
 It peaked at No. 48 on the R&B Albums chart.